Skip To Main Content

 1890

-The school moved to a larger facility, Dowling Hall, to accommodate the growing student population.
+The school moved to a new, larger facility, Dowling Hall, to accommodate the growing student population.

 1911